-VdA is a Portuguese independent law firm with over 235 staff.
-We are proud to have been involved in many groundbreaking transactions in Portugal in almost 40 years, and to maintain privileged relations with some of the top international law firms around the world.
-We work as a team with our clients, making their objectives our own.
+VdA is a Portuguese independent law firm with over 300 staff and 19 practices, which is proud to have been involved in ground-breaking transactions in Portugal and abroad in the last 40 years, retaining privileged relations with top international law firms around the world.

+We work as a team with our clients, where their goals are our own.
 Based on our experience, we strive to deliver innovative and solid solutions, under the highest standards of performance with only one aim in view: the clients' success.